Clinical Breast Exam

 This low dose X-ray of the breast is used to detect any changes in the breast.
 An annual visit to Atrium Health Floyd Medical Center The Breast Center will include a screening or diagnostic mammogram.

-GeniusTM 3D MammographyTM, which provides detailed, layer-by-layer images of breast tissue, allow for better detection of breast cancer in women with dense breast tissue
+GeniusTM 3D MammographyTM, which provides a detailed, layer-by-layer images of breast tissue, allows for better detection of breast cancer in women with dense breast tissue.

 Genetic Testing and Counseling